HVLepage/cavep-unah/_docs/site-network/Huaper.md

 ### Site description

 MH01 is located north-west of Huanta amongst the foothills lining the eastern flank of the Cachi valley.
-It is backed by a steep slope while the slope towards the river Cachi is much gentler.
+It is backed by a steep slope while the slope towards the river Cachi is gentler.

-The study site is situated within the manantial, on the edge of one of the larger pools, while water samples and measurements were taken from a lagoon towards the centre of the Huaper.
+The study site is situated within the manantial, on the edge of one of the larger lagoons towards the centre of the Huaper, where the water samples and water quality measurements were taken.

 Discharge measurements were taken at the Huaper outflow but it should be noted that this is not an accurate measure of the discharge from the Huaper because –
 -it is a manmade outflow channel, artificially setting the outflow.